 The bill’s passage marked the first time in more than ten years that a measure passed a Republican-controlled House when opposed by a majority of House Republicans.

 Can’t everyday citizens just ignore this backstage political maneuver?

-Only if we don’t care that the Grinch feasts on democracy.
+Only if we don’t care that modern day Grinch like Paul Ryan and Dennis Hastert have feasted on our democracy.

 Graphical representation of the parties in the House of Representatives